Kayou-Corporation/.github/CODE_CONVENTION.md

 ## 6. Functions & Methods

-- Keep functions short and focused (single responsibility).
+- Keep functions short and focused (KISS & single responsibility).
-- Prefer `[[nodiscard]]` on functions that return error codes or resource handles.
+- Prefer `KAYOU_NO_DISCARD` on functions that return error codes or resource handles.
 - Use trailing return types when it improves readability.

 ```cpp